csg-org/CompactConnect/backend/README.md

 ## Tests
 [Back to top](#licensure-compact-system---back-end)

 Being a cloud project whose infrastructure is written in Python, establishing tests, using the python `unittest` library early will be critical to maintaining reliability and velocity.
 Be sure that any updates you add are covered by tests, so we don't introduce bugs or cost time identifying testable bugs after deployment.
 CDK tests are defined under the [tests](./tests) directory.
 Runtime code tests should be similarly bundled within the lambda folders.
-Any python lambda functions defined in cdk code that uses the `JCCPythonFunction` construct will automatically run bundled tests on synthesis to facilitate automated testing of the entire app.
+Any python lambda functions defined in cdk code that uses the `common_constructs.python_function.PythonFunction` construct will automatically run bundled tests on synthesis to facilitate automated testing of the entire app.

 To execute the tests, simply run `bin/run_tests.sh` from this directory.